Blind quantum computation over a collective-noise channel

-The coherent-light-assisted protocol runs as follows.
-(1)Alice generates a rotated photon $|+_{\theta_i}\rangle^{(2i-1)}$ and a coherent light pulse in $|\mu\rangle_+^{(2i)}\equiv e^{-\mu/2}\sum_{n=0}^{\infty}{(\sqrt{\mu})}^n/\sqrt{n!}|n\rangle_{+}^{(2i)}$, where the subscript $+$ indicates the polarization $|+\rangle=|+_0\rangle$ and the phase of the coherent light is fixed to $0$ as it is not an important factor. $\theta_i$ is chosen as same as previous protocols.
+The coherent-light-assisted DFS-BQC protocol runs as follows: (1) Alice generates a rotated photon $|+_{\theta_i}\rangle^{(2i-1)}$ and a coherent-light pulse $|\mu\rangle_+^{(2i)}\equiv e^{-\mu/2}\sum_{n'=0}^{\infty}{(\sqrt{\mu})}^{n'}/\sqrt{{n'}!}|n'\rangle_{+}^{(2i)}$, where the subscript $+$ indicates the polarization $|+\rangle\equiv|+_0\rangle$ and the phase of the coherent light is fixed to $0$ for simplicity. $\theta_i$ is chosen randomly, similarly to the previous case.
 She sends these two states alternately to Bob by using the quantum channel.
-(2) Bob performs the QND measurements of the photon number $\hat{n}_m^{(2i-1)}$ and $\hat{n}_m^{(2i)}$ against the $(2i-1)$th photon and the $2i$th coherent light for each mode $m$, respectively.
-If a successful event of $n_m^{(2i-1)}=1$ and $n_m^{(2i)}\ge1$ is obtained for either $m=s$ or $l$, they proceed to the step (3).
+(2) Bob performs the QND measurements of the photon number $n_s^{(2i-1)}+n_l^{(2i-1)}$ and $n_s^{(2i)}+n_l^{(2i)}$ for the $(2i-1)$th photon and the $2i$th coherent light, respectively.
+If any of the events with $n_s^{(2i-1)}+n_l^{(2i-1)}=1$ and $n_s^{(2i)}+n_l^{(2i)}\ge1$ are obtained, they proceed to step (3).
 Otherwise, they return to step (1).
-(3) Bob performs the DFSE for the $(2i-1)$th photon and one of photons, which is extracted from the $2i$th Fock state.
-When the DFSE succeeds, the output state is $|+_\theta\rangle$.
-Otherwise, the output state is affected by the collective unitary noise.
-In such a case, Bob performs the DFSE for the output state and another photon, which is also extracted from the $2i$th Fock state.
-Bob repeats this procedure until the successful number of the DFSEs exceeds the unsuccessful one, or until all photons in the $2i$th Fock state are lost.
-In the former case, $|+_\theta\rangle$ is prepared appropriately, and Bob tells Alice that the protocol succeeds.
-In the latter case, Bob tells Alice that this protocol fails, and they return to (1).
-(4)Alice and Bob repeat the steps (1)-(3) until these steps succeed $n$ times.
-(5)The remaining procedures are the same as the original BFK protocol.
+(3) Bob performs almost the same procedure as step (3) of the single-photon-based protocol with $M=2$ for the $(2i-1)$th photon and a photon which is extracted from the $2i$th Fock state.
+Unlike step (3) of the single-photon-based protocol, if the outcome of the second QND measurement satisfies that $(N_s^{(2i-1,2i)},N_l^{(2i-1,2i)})=(1,1)$, he measures the mode of the $2i$th photon nondestructively and flips the polarization of the $2i$th photon.
+After that, they proceed to step (4).
+(4) Bob performs the DFSE for the pair of $(2i-1)$th and $2i$th photons.
+If the DFSE succeeds, $|+_{\theta_i}\rangle$ is obtained, and he tells Alice that it succeeds.
+If the DFSE fails, they proceed to step (5).
+(5) Bob performs the QND measurement of the photon number $n_m^{(2i)}$.
+According to the outcome(s) in step (3), he discards the photon in mode $l$, $s$, or does nothing.
+Then, he repeats the DFSEs with the output of the previous DFSE and one of the remaining photons.
+When the number of the successful DFSEs exceeds that of the failure DFSEs, $|+_{\theta_i}\rangle$ is obtained, and he tells Alice that it succeeds.
+If all remaining photons are consumed, they return to step (1).
+(6) Alice and Bob repeat steps (1)--(5) until these steps succeed $n$ times.
+(7) The remaining steps are the same as steps (2) and (3) of the BFK protocol.